PersiaML/tutorials/src/configuration/index.md

 ## Embedding Config

 In addition to `global_config`, detailed settings related to sparse feature embeddings are provided in a separate embedding configuration file usually named `embedding_config.yaml`.
-The path to the embedding config file should be parsed as argument `--embedding-config` when running PersiaML servers.
+The path to the embedding config file should be parsed as argument `--embedding-config` when running PERSIA servers.

 Here is an example for `embedding_config.yaml`.